Ukraine uses long-range missiles secretly provided by US to hit Russian-held areas, officials say

 WASHINGTON — (AP) — Ukraine for the first time has begun using long-range ballistic missiles provided secretly by the United States, bombing a Russian military airfield in Crimea last week and Russian forces in another occupied area overnight, American officials said Wednesday.

+"We've already sent some, we will send more now that we have additional authority and money," White House national security adviser Jake Sullivan said.
+The additional ATACMS were included in a new military aid package signed by President Joe Biden on Wednesday.

-Biden approved delivery of the long-range Army Tactical Missile System, known as ATACMS, in February, and then in March the U.S. included a “significant” number of them in a $300 million aid package announced, one official said.
+Biden approved delivery of the long-range Army Tactical Missile System, known as ATACMS, in February, and then in March the U.S. included a “significant” number of them in a $300 million aid package announced, officials said.

-The two U.S. officials, who spoke on condition of anonymity to discuss the delivery before it became public, would not provide the exact number of missiles given last month or in the latest aid package, which totals about $1 billion.
+U.S. officials would not provide the exact number of missiles given last month or in the latest aid package, which totals about $1 billion.

 Ukraine has been forced to ration its weapons and is facing increasing Russian attacks.
 Ukraine had been begging for the long-range system because the missiles provide a critical ability to strike Russian targets that are farther away, allowing Ukrainian forces to stay safely out of range.